jacobsharon/Deep-Learning-CKD-Project/README.md

 ## Chronic Kidney Disease Classification Using Multi-Layer Perceptrons (MLPs)

-This project implements a complete CKD classification workflow using PyTorch inside a Jupyter Notebook.
-The notebook loads the dataset directly from the UCI Machine Learning Repository using `ucimlrepo`, preprocesses all features, trains MLP models, evaluates their performance, and generates SHAP interpretability plots.
+This project implements an MLP-based CKD classification workflow using PyTorch inside a Jupyter Notebook.
+The notebook loads the dataset directly from the UCI Machine Learning Repository using `ucimlrepo`, preprocesses all features, trains MLP models, evaluates their performance, and generates SHAP interpretability plots on the best performing model.

 ---